squarepupil/website-pages/src/pages/questions.md

 ## ... reading?

-Children learn to read in a variety of ways at their own pace.
-Some learn at age 4 and others learn when they are 9.
-When they learn, they learn quickly.
-By letting them find their own way, their joy of reading is undiminished.
+Children learn to read on their own.
+As with any new skill, when children are interested and motivated, learning happens...and that journey will be unique for each child.
+Some children learn to read early and others will learn later.
+Once reading starts, it may progress slowly or surprisingly quickly.

 We live in a literate society, in which reading and writing are necessary skills.
-Children are highly motivated to acquire these skills as they are fundamental to simply getting around, let alone to serving any specialized needs.
+Demanding that these skills are achieved on "schedule" creates unnecessary pressure.
+Allowing children to aquire these skills at their own pace fosters positive attitudes about learning.

+[Peter Gray’s “Children Teach Themselves to Read”](https://www.psychologytoday.com/blog/freedom-learn/201002/children-teach-themselves-read) explores approaches to teaching reading and the ways that children teach

+compares the ways of systematic reading instruction and children learning to read on their own.

+compares systematic reading instruction and children learning to read on their own. briefly examines systematic reading instruction and shares

-[Peter Gray’s “Children Teach Themselves to Read”](https://www.psychologytoday.com/blog/freedom-learn/201002/children-teach-themselves-read) is an excellent article for gaining a proper perspective on children learning to read on their own.
+is an excellent article for gaining a proper perspective on children learning to read on their own.

 Of particular note is the point that late readers are not distinguishable from early readers within a couple of years of common reading ability.